Renormalization flow for the 2D nonlinear stochastic heat equation: pointwise statistics and universality: Introduction

-\item (Fisher--Wright noise) If $g_2(X) = -\al^2 X, g_1(b) = \al^2 b$, and $g_0 = 0$, we obtain $\sigma(b) = \alpha\sqrt{\abs{b(1-b)}}$.
-In this case, $J_\sigma(q,b)=\sqrt{\frac{\abs{b(1-b)}}{\alpha^{-2}+q}}$, and the solution to the FBSDE is a time-changed Fisher--Wright diffusion.
-We note that the root decoupling function converges to a limiting function as $\alpha\to\infty$, as the solution $H$ ``comes down from infinity.''
-This suggests that the logarithmic attenuation of the noise may be unnecessary in this setting: the problem \cref{eq:v-SPDE} without the logarithmic attenuation corresponds to choosing $\alpha \simeq \sqrt{\sfL(1/\rho)}$, and the root decoupling function converges as $\rho\searrow 0$ (even though $\alpha\to\infty$).
-Results consistent with this picture were obtained for the voter model in \cite{CG86}, using the duality between the voter model and systems of coalescing random walks.
-In one dimension, a long-range version of the voter model was shown in \cite{MT95} to converge to the stochastic heat equation with Fisher--Wright noise.
-To our knowledge, no rigorous link has been established between the voter model and an SPDE in dimension $2$, but the above analysis suggests some relationship. \end{enumerate} \end{rem}
+and the FBSDE is a time-changed Fisher--Wright diffusion.
+Notably, $J_\sigma$ converges as $\al \to \infty$.
+This suggests the logarithmic attenuation in \cref{eq:SPDE} may be unnecessary in this setting, as $J_\sigma$ converges even if $\al \sim \sqrt{\sfL(1/\rho)} \to \infty$.
+Results consistent with this picture were obtained for the voter model in \cite{CG86}, and \cite{MT95} shows that a long-range version of the voter model converges to the stochastic heat equation with Fisher--Wright noise.
+To our knowledge, no rigorous link has been established between the voter model and an SPDE in two dimensions, but the above computations suggest some relationship.